 Internet cafe hotels in Tokyo offer a unique and convenient solution for digital nomads seeking affordable accommodations.

-Classified as budget hotels, they offer additional amenities such as showers, washing machines, and dryers, making them suitable for stays longer than a single night.
+Although they are classified as budget hotels, they offer additional amenities such as showers, washing machines, and dryers, making them suitable for stays longer than a single night.

 Working at convenience stores in Tokyo

-Even though it may not be the most comfortable place for a digital nomad, you have a whole store that offers everything from hot and cold drinks, to snacks and hot food on a budget to help you power through your ongoing tasks.
+Even though it may not be the most comfortable place for a digital nomad, you have a whole store that offers everything from hot and cold drinks to snacks and hot food on a budget to help you power through your ongoing tasks.

 Getting Around in Tokyo as a Digital Nomad